manjotms10/google-trends-analytics/README.md

 ## Proposal: What Google Trends Tell Us

 Problem: <br>
-This study is aimed at analyzing the Google Search trends and correlating them with real-world data via predictive analysis.
-The main idea is to study what Google Search data tells us about the real world and then develop models to predict the outcome of an event.
+This study is aimed at analyzing the Google Search trends and correlating them with real-world data.
+The main idea is to study what Google Search data tells us about the real world.
 For example, Google search trends can correlate well with the popularity of movies/video games.
 This correlation from various features will be analyzed and compared to observations from other available sources. <br>

 ## Dataset:
 - Google Trend data to be obtained by using Python API <br>